Frequently asked questions:

 I have a bunch of jars/broken glass, can you remelt them?
-Nope.
-There are countless different formulas for glass depending on what they are used for and where they are made.
+Unfortunatly, no. There are countless different formulas for glass depending on what they are used for and where they are made.
 Different chemical formulas expand and contract at different rates.
 If we were to mix different clear glasses or use a clear glass that was incompatible with our color, it would sooner or later cause the glass to crack.
 As the different glasses cooled, they would contract at different rates, causing stress.
 While you may not see it at first, that stress would eventually relieve itself by cracking.

 I have a bunch of packing peanuts/bubble wrap.
 Can you reuse them?
 Yes!
 We would be happy to take those for you, provided they are in usable condition.
 What we CAN NOT use are those inflated pillows that are used to take up extra space in boxes.
 We just can't trust that those won't pop and leave vulnerable areas in our shipping boxes.
 If you have just moved and have a lot of clean newsprint that you used to wrap dishes, etc, we can reuse that as well.
 We will also take a few sizes of cardboard boxes, including 12x12x12, 14x14x14, 16x16x16 and 20x20x20.
 If it's not a cube, please recycle it instead.
 Reduce!
 Reuse!
 Recycle!